 Her research examines talk about race and gender in the undergraduate classroom, interracial and intra-racial communication, and discussion dilemmas in institutional contexts.

 Her work appears in Communication Monographs, The International Journal of Qualitative Studies in Education, The Humanistic Psychologist, and The Journal on Excellence in College Teaching.
 She regularly involves undergraduate students in her research projects as co-presenters at professional meetings.
-She is currently serving as a Co-Coordinator of The Common Intellectual Experience, responsible for running the summer and winter Institutes to provide training and support for faculty instructors.

 - B.S., Georgetown University